Creating a Google Cloud Services Connection for an MVE with Versa Secure SD-WAN

 Specify the Google Configuration details:

-- Google Partner Pairing Key – Copy and paste the pairing key from the Google Cloud console into the field in the right-hand pane.
+- Google Partner Pairing Key – Copy and paste the pairing key from the Google Cloud console.
 The relevant Google targets appear based on the region of your GCI Partner connection.

 - Available Google Ports – Select the target location for your connection.

-- Rate Limit – This is the speed of your connection in Mbps.
+- Rate Limit – The speed of your connection in Mbps.
 The speed cannot be changed once deployed.
 Enter the same rate you selected for your Google port speed.

 - A-End VLAN – This is the VLAN for this connection that you will receive through the MVE.
 This must be a unique VLAN ID on this MVE and can range from 2 to 4093.
 If you specify a VLAN ID that is already in use, the system displays the next available VLAN number.
 The VLAN ID must be unique to proceed with the order.
 If you don’t specify a value, Megaport ONE will assign one.